ACA Frequently Asked Questions

 Q: What information do I need to enroll in a marketplace plan?

-You need a lot of information about you and your household to enroll in an ACA marketplace plan.
+You need detailed information about you and your household to enroll in an ACA marketplace plan.
 We’ve created a checklist to help you gather the information you need before you enroll.
 Click here to download the ACA Enrollment Checklist.

 To get a quote for coverage, you can estimate your household income.
 You may be required to provide proof of income once you are enrolled.